Irish Drinking Songs

 Chorus

-As I went strolling down Broadway not intending to stray very far
+As I went strolling down Broadway not intending to stray very

 I met with a frolicksome damsel applying her trade in a bar